Are you an avid jungle trekker who loves trails filled with rewards to be reaped?

 b.)
 Lubuk Tapah

-Fishing is not allowed and camp fire is prohibited at this area.
-Electricity is provided by generator start from 7am to 7pm.
+Fishing is not allowed and campfire is prohibited at this area.
+Electricity is provided by generator start from 7:00am to 7:00pm.
 You need to hire a guide even though you want overnight only.

 c.)
 Lubuk Merekek